-NY1 is available to New York City's Time Warner Cable subscribers on channel 1, while NY1 in HD can be viewed on channel 701.
-NY1's dedicated Rail and Road channel can be seen on channel 104 in Manhattan, Brooklyn, Queens and Staten Island.
-Selected NY1 material can also be seen anytime on NY1's video-on-demand (VOD) channel, 1111.
+NY1 is available to New York City's Time Warner Cable subscribers on channel 1 and in the "News & Info" category on channel 200.
+NY1's dedicated Rail and Road channel can be seen on channel 214 in Manhattan, Brooklyn, Queens and Staten Island.
+Selected NY1 material can also be seen anytime on TWC's Local On Demand channel, 1020.

-In all, NY1 News serves 2.1 million cable subscribers.
+In all, NY1 serves more than 2.1 million cable subscribers.

-NY1 was launched on September 8, 1992, from its newsroom on Manhattan's West 42nd Street.
+The news channel was launched on September 8, 1992, from its original newsroom on Manhattan's West 42nd Street.
 A decade later, January of 2002, the station moved to its present location in the historic Chelsea Market building.

 With an integrated, all-digital production system and more than 1,000 hours of computer-based video storage, the facility represents one of the most advanced newsgathering operations in the world.

-NY1 expanded into New York City's Latino community by launching the city's first 24-hour Spanish-language newschannel, NY1 Noticias in June 2003.
-The channel is available in New York City on Time Warner Cable channel 95 and 801, and on Cablevision channel 8 in Brooklyn and the Bronx.
+NY1 expanded into New York City's Latino community by launching the city's first 24-hour Spanish-language news channel, NY1 Noticias in June 2003.
+The channel is available in New York City on Time Warner Cable channel 95 and 831, and on Cablevision channel 194 in Brooklyn and the Bronx.

 The idea for NY1 was born in the spring of 1991, when Time Warner decided to establish a local cable news channel for its New York City cable system.
 From the start, the idea behind NY1 was to combine advanced news-delivery technologies with a reporter-driven format in which reporters write and shoot their own stories.